mth/yeti/doc/reference.rst

     ListItem    = Expression SP ("\.\." !OpChar Expression)?
 SP;
     HashItem    = Expression Colon Expression SP;

-List and and hash map literals are both enclosed in square brackets.
+List and and hash map literals are syntactically both enclosed in square brackets.
 The difference is that hash map items have the key expression and colon prepended to the value expression, while list items have only the value expression.
 Empty hash map constructor is written as ``[:]`` to differentiate it from the empty list literal ``[]``.

+The list literal constructs a immutable single-linked list of its item values (elements).
+The hash map literal constructs a mutable hash table containing the given key-value associations.

 Value expression types of all items are unified, resulting in single *value-type*.
 Hash map literals also unify all items key expression